 How to Apply to And Claim the Victorian Solar Battery Rebate

-The Victorian solar rebate can be claimed as a point of sale discount with an approved solar battery seller.
+The Victorian solar rebate can be claimed as a point-of-sale discount with an approved solar battery seller.
 You can start the application process online after obtaining a battery quote from any of the authorized sellers.

 They will need to get a battery pre-approval from the Distribution Network Service Provider.
-You will then need to upload the quote alongside you rebate application on the Solar Victoria portal and wait for the approval.
+You will then need to upload the quote alongside your rebate application on the Solar Victoria portal and wait for the approval.

 The New South Wales Solar Rebate/ Incentive program

 The solar battery incentive scheme closed in NSW as of 31st December 2016.
-During it’s time it added 342 MW of renewable energy to the grid which is more than three times the capacity of Australia’s largest solar farm.
+During its time, it added 342 MW of renewable energy to the grid which is more than three times the capacity of Australia’s largest solar farm.

 Are you eligible for the NSW solar battery rebates?

 With the large feed-in tariffs available from energy suppliers, the solar battery incentive scheme was scrapped and does not look like it is coming back any time soon.

 While active the NSW government incentive program was recommended for people who meet the following criteria: